Use code ESIMDB15 for 15% discount. Limited time only.

 Tried their Smart Traveller eSIM and it worked great!
 It connects to Digi in Malaysia, and XL in Indonesia.
 Both 4G.
 It roams via Thailand but decent speed, no trouble at all.
 Tethering worked too.
 No fancy app or anything but it just works.

-Currently, there are over 80 travel eSIM brands offering service in Malaysia, alongside a substantial selection of over 3700 prepaid data plans.
-This wide variety of options makes it easy for travelers to find an eSIM that suits their specific data needs and budget while visiting the country.
+Currently, eSIMDB lists over 90 travel eSIM brands offering service in Malaysia, with a substantial number of prepaid data plans exceeding 4100.
+This extensive selection provides a wide variety of options, making it easy for travelers to find an eSIM that suits their needs.

-Several providers offer unlimited data eSIM plans for Malaysia, including Firsty, Yoho Mobile, Billion Connect, Roamify, Yesim, and ETravelSim.
-It’s important to note that these plans may have speed limitations or experience throttling.
-Pricing for these unlimited data options generally ranges from approximately $0.00 USD to $66.75 USD, depending on the provider and validity period.
+Several providers offer unlimited data eSIM plans for Malaysia, including Firsty, Yoho Mobile, Billion Connect, Roamify, Truely, Yesim, and ETravelSim.
+These plans generally range from approximately $0.00 to $59.95 USD depending on the validity period and provider.
+It’s important to note that most of these unlimited plans may experience speed throttling or have speed limitations (such as 256kbps with Firsty or 5Mbps with Yoho Mobile), so performance could vary.

 CelcomDigi: Formed from the merger of Celcom and Digi, CelcomDigi is one of Malaysia's largest mobile network operators, offering extensive coverage and a wide range of services.